Jofre-Problem/JofreHUD-Base/readme.md

 After many tweaks and edits I made for make this a "perfect" hud, I decided to make it like the default one.
 This HUD is focused ENTIRELY on optimize the game, but there are some personal changes I made.
-Those changes are located inside "_jofrenew" folder.
-Which probably will be disabled by default.
-This is pretty much my base for future HUDS.
-You can grab all the optimization stuff I did here for actually added it to your own hud.
-But please, give credit.

 NOTE: After all the attention that come with this project being published, im aware of the lack of information of the readme and no changelog, sorry about that.